Can you help us learn more about the body’s immune response to COVID-19 vaccines?

 What does the study involve?

-Participation in the PICOBOO Study will take place over a two-year period and involve six visits to the research clinic at Perth Children's Hospital.
+Participation in the PICOBOO Study will take place over a two-year period and involve six visits to the research clinic in Perth, Adelaide or Launceston.
 These appointments will include:

 providing blood and saliva samples to test for an individual's immune response before they receive their vaccine and at five additional time points over the study period